-17.1.2 Living in accommodation that is too big for the household

-A household will be deemed to live in unsuitable housing if they are tenants of social rented housing within the district who are under-occupying.
+17.1.2 Living in accommodation that is too big for the household are tenants of social rented housing within the district who are under-occupying.
 Preference will be awarded where applicants are in properties with two or three bedrooms and are willing to move to a one-bedroom property; or living in four or five bedroom properties or three bedroom properties with two self-contained reception rooms who are willing to move to a smaller property.
 In these circumstances, households are eligible for properties that are larger than the household would normally be eligible for under the terms of the Common Allocation Scheme (see paragraph 8).